Paternity and childcare leave in the civil service

 Paternity and childcare leave does not affect your entitlement to other leave (annual leave, sick leave, etc.).

-At the end of your paternity and foster leave, you are reassigned to your position.
+At the end of your paternity and foster care leave, you can apply for additional birth leave.

 If this is not possible, you are assigned to an equivalent job, the closest to your last place of work.